 Our policies relating to equality and diversity are reviewed annually.

-In September 2015 our staff were asked to complete an anonymous diversity questionnaire.
-Completion of the questionnaire is not mandatory, and of 38 members of staff, 23 chose to complete the questionnaire.
+In June 2017 our team was asked to complete an anonymous diversity questionnaire.
+Completion of the questionnaire is not mandatory, and of 43 members of staff, 28 chose to complete the questionnaire.
 Of those who chose to complete it, many opted for 'Prefer not to say' in answer to some of the questions.

 The survey results are set out below.

-Age Of those members of staff that answered the questionnaire, two were in the age range 16-24, ten were in the age range 25-34, five were in the age range 35-44,two were in the age range 45-54, two were in the age range 55-64, one over the age of 65 and one preferred not to say.
+Age Of those members of staff that answered the questionnaire, 1 was in the age range 16-24, ten were in the age range 25-34, eight were in the age range 35-44,eight were in the age range 45-54, none were in the age range 55-64, none over the age of 65 and one preferred not to say.

-Gender Of those members of staff that answered the questionnaire fifteen were female, six were male and one preferred not to say.
+Gender Of those members of staff that answered the questionnaire 22 were female, 4 were male and one preferred not to say and one identified with a gender other than that at birth.

-Ethnicity Of those members of staff that answered the questionnaire, one was Bangladeshi and twenty two were White - British/English/Welsh/N.Irish/Scottish.
+Ethnicity Of those members of staff that answered the questionnaire, one was of another ethnicity not specified, one was British Indian, twenty four were White - British/English/Welsh/N.Irish/Scottish, two declined to respond.

-Socio-economic background (education) and caring responsibilties Of those members of staff that answered the questionnaire, twenty two mainly attended State School between the ages of 11 and 18 and one was educated overseas.
+Socio-economic background (education) and caring responsibilties Of those members of staff that answered the questionnaire, twenty six mainly attended State School between the ages of 11 and 18, one was educated overseas and one declined to answer.

-Four staff member were primary carers for a child under eighteen.
-Eight members of staff did not have primary responsibility for children, and five preferred not to say.
+Fifteen staff members were primary carers for a child under eighteen.
+Twelve members of staff did not have primary responsibility for children, and one preferred not to say.

 Sexual orientation, religion and belief There is no requirement to publish the answers given to questions on the above.